beach at fisherman's island state park

 Petosky Stone, photos courtesy of Normanac

 Though there are only a couple hikes in the park, we highly recommend and getting out to stretch your legs while visiting.
-The available hikes include:
+We cover the details on those two hikes in the next section!

 fisherman's island trail map

-what to see and do at fisherman's island state park
+Looking at rocks on fisherman's island state park

 WHAT IS THERE TO DO NEAR FISHERMAN’S ISLAND STATE PARK?